 As Prime Minister Bohuslav Sobotka just announced surplus, or positive budget balance for 2016 amounted to 61.77 billion CZK (about 2,42 billion USD) and for the first time since 1995 Czech budget earns more than it spends.

-Bohuslav Sobotka (left) also likes Czech beer, the right some Englishman admires the taste of the Czech finest brew
+Bohuslav Sobotka (left) also likes Czech beer, on the right some Englishman admires the taste of the Czechs finest brew

 Taxes in Czech Republic are quite low, comparing to other EU countries.
 Income tax in the Czech Republic is 15% and 22% for those who earn more than 48 average monthly salaries.
 Basic VAT – sales tax rate is 21%.